 Tax Court Lawyers in Oakland

-Tax court claims in Oakland, California can arise from any tax disagreement, such as when a taxpayer believes that the conclusions of a tax audit were in error, or that they do not owe as much money as the IRS claims that they do.
+Tax court claims in Oakland, Maine can arise from any tax dispute, such as when a taxpayer believes that the conclusions of a tax audit were in error, or that they do not owe as much money as the IRS claims that they do.

-Do I Need a Oakland, California Tax Attorney?
+Do I Need a Oakland, Maine Tax Attorney?